A multi-use precinct hosting major and local events and activities.

 Burswood Park Golf Course operated as a public course for 25 years to 2013 before making way for construction of Optus Stadium, which opened in 2018.
 Optus Stadium was constructed on the northern footprint of the golf course, while the remnants of the southern section of the golf course were left as is.

-Because of past uses, including heavy industry and waste disposal, the precinct has been heavily disturbed over time.
-The project will enhance the local environment for flora and fauna through landscape improvements and renewal.
+Because of past uses, including heavy industry and waste disposal, the precinct has been heavily disturbed and contaminated over time.
+The project will enhance the local environment for flora and fauna, through landscape improvements and renewal.

-It is important to note the precinct footprint does not extend to the Swan River.
+It is important to note the precinct footprint does not extend to the riverfront.

 Project approvals may include environment, planning and development, heritage and special events.
 Where required these will be informed through comprehensive site, planning and risk assessments through the appropriate approval pathways.